 English Only Zone

-EESE is an only English Zone.
+EESE is an English Only Zone.
 Use English to communicate at all times!
-EESE is a safe place to practise your English language skills.
+EESE is a safe place to practice your English language skills.
 Take advantage of this opportunity.

 The style of teaching in Canada may be different from your home country.
 In Canada, students are encouraged to analyze ideas and give their opinions.
 Teachers guide students by providing learning activities, examples, encouragement and feedback.
 To be successful in a Canadian learning environment, you need to be ready to cooperate with your classmates and teachers.